ovgu-ailab/lgm2022/ass0.md

   information on who the group members are.
 All members needs to be able to present the solution (no freeloading!).

-- The deadline is generally on Monday morning.
-Note that it is **not** right before the exercise, but a few hours before!
+- The deadline is generally on Friday morning before the exercise.

 ## Part 1: Revisiting Autoencoders